alcatrazEscapee/ore-veins/README.md

 ![Ore Veins Banner Image](https://github.com/alcatrazEscapee/ore-veins/blob/master/img/banner.png?raw=true)

-This is a minecraft mod to add realistically shaped veins of ore to your world.
+This is a Minecraft mod to add realistically shaped veins of ore to your world.
 Useful for custom maps, mod packs, or just a different survival experience.
 Everything is fully configurable via json, meaning you can have ore veins of whatever type of shape or size you want.

 ## Configuration: